zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    In almost all connections, it will be raised once unless

-   :c: The connection over which the :abbr:`SSH (Secure Shell)`
+   :param c: The connection over which the :abbr:`SSH (Secure Shell)`
       connection took place.

-   :authenticated: This is true if the analyzer detected a
+   :param authenticated: This is true if the analyzer detected a
       successful connection from the authentication attempt.

    .. zeek:see:: ssh_server_version ssh_client_version ssh_auth_failed